Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Background

 where the infimum is taken over all couplings $\gamma$ with marginals $\mu$ and $\nu$. \end{defn} The $1$-Wasserstein metric is also known as \textit{Kantorovich metric} or \textit{earth mover's distance}.
 The latter name is motivated by the idea of thinking about $\gamma$ as a transport plan for moving a pile of earth $\mu$ into the pile $\nu$.
 The cost of transportation equals the distance by which the earth is moved.

-Intuitively, there are two different ways to "slightly change" a measure.
+Intuitively, there are two different ways to ``slightly change'' a measure.
 The first one is to move all the mass by a tiny distance.
 The second one is to move a tiny part of the mass arbitrarily, possibly very far away.
-While the Wasserstein metric is stable under perturbations of the first kind, small chaanges of the second kind can result in large differences in the metric.
-The Prokhorov metric seeks to resolve this problem.
-It is constructed in such a way that an $\eps$-neighborhood of a measure is characterized as follows: One may move $\eps$ of the mass arbitrarily and the rest by at most $\eps$.
+While the Wasserstein metric is stable under perturbations of the first kind, small changes of the second kind can result in large differences in the metric.
+The Prokhorov metric \cite{prokhorovConvergenceRandomProcesses1956} seeks to resolve this problem.
+It is constructed in such a way that an $\eps$-neighborhood of a measure is characterized as follows: One may move $\eps$ of the mass arbitrarily and the rest by at most $\eps$, see Figure \ref{fig:ProkhorovExmp} for an illustration.
+We now formalize this idea.